rsusik/simple-web-based-interface-for-scanner/README.md

     <img src="https://github.com/rsusik/simple-web-based-interface-for-scanner/raw/main/screenshots/04-cropping.png" width="300">
 </p>

-This is simple web-based interface for scanner.
-It allows share the scanner via IP address which makes it accessible by web browser.
-The frontend interface allows user to crop the image as well as browse previousely scanned images.
+This is a simple web-based interface for scanners.
+It allows sharing the scanner via IP address, making it accessible by the web browser.
+The frontend interface allows users to crop the image and browse previously scanned images.

-From technical perspective it is simply SANE scanimage wrapper.
+From a technical perspective, it is simply a SANE scanimage wrapper.
 There are quite many things to do to make it production (see TODO section).

 ## Requirements